-To reduce the risk of electric shock, malfunctions, smoke or fire, do not operate the switches/buttons or touch other electrical parts with wet hands.
+To reduce the risk of electric shock, malfunctions, smoke or fire, do not operate the switches/ buttons or touch other electrical parts with wet hands.

-To reduce the risk of electric shock, stop the operation and turn off the main power before cleaning, maintaining, or inspecting the unit.
+To reduce the risk of electric shock and injury from the fan or other rotating parts, stop the operation and turn off the main power before cleaning, maintaining, or inspecting the unit.